LISTENING PART

 Trees in Britain

 During most of the week, Steve Green sits behind his desk in Barking, part of east London's ever-expanding sprawl.
-Surrounding him are the shopping centres, multi-storey car parks and congested streets that are the backdrop of modern urban existence.
+Surrounding him are the shopping centres, multi-storey car parks and

 But on Thursdays, his day off, things are different.
 On these days, Green plants trees.
 Spade in hand, he joins a group of volunteers building a new forest on the edge of the city.
-This winter they will plant more than 50,000 saplings, turning the ravaged landscape of a former quarry into a verdant woodland.

 It is thanks to people like Green and the growing army of arboreal enthusiasts that Britain's woodlands are flourishing once more.